decentraland/adr/docs/ADR-43-catalyst-api-refinment.md

 `/deployments`: We are not aware if this endpoint is being used for anything else besides the Catalyst synchronization and bootstrapping processes.

+The `fetchAllDeployments` method from the [Catalyst Client](https://github.com/decentraland/catalyst-client) will only be available to be used by the Catalyst Servers in order to sync all the Content Service history.

 The rest of the changes should not cause any impact on the Catalyst clients